-We all know that WP Engine is the best WordPress hosting service that offers quality hosting and fast servers.
-But when it comes to the migration process, lots of bloggers and business owners forget that some of their plugins will not be allowed there, simply, because they send lots of requests that slow down the server.
+We all know that WP Engine is the best WordPress hosting service that offer quality hosting, and fast servers.
+But when it comes to the migration process, lots of bloggers and business owners forget that some of their plugin will not be allowed there, simply, because they send lots of requests that slow down the server.

 This is good for you, but you need to know which plugins are disallowed by their technical team.
 Please read this page on their official website to get an idea and come back to this page.